What is Implantation?

 The process of implantation begins in the first week of development, 5-7 days after ovulation or fertilization and 2-3 days after the fertilized egg enters the uterus.
 This corresponds to day 18 or 19 of a normal menstrual cycle.

-In in vitro fertilization (IVF) cycles, if the embryo has been transferred on day-3 of development, it grows further till it hatches out to implant around 3-4 days after embryo transfer.
+In in vitro fertilization (IVF) cycles, if the embryo has been transferred on day-3 of development, it grows further until it hatches and implants around 3-4 days after embryo transfer.
 And if a day-5 embryo (blastocyst) has been transferred, it would implant 1-2 days after the transfer to the uterine cavity.

 Factors Contributing to a Successful Implantation